Chart Query¶

 ---|---|

-PromQL is added by default as a text box input.
+After adding PromQL, the default form is a text box input.
 In this input box, both simple PromQL queries and expression queries can be entered.

-Click to learn about Comparison of DQL and Other Query Languages; or visit PromQL.
+Click to learn about Comparison of DQL with Other Query Languages; or visit PromQL.

 Add Data Source¶

-Perform operations like filtering, searching, and aggregating data stored in databases.
+Perform filtering, searching, and aggregation analysis on data attributes stored in databases.